-As it is known that antidepressant medication often leads to decreased sexual lust and performance, a small pilot-study in patients on antidepressant medication (SRI) for a minimum of 6 weeks were performed in Denver, Colorado during 1996/97.
+As it is known that antidepressant medication often leads to decreased sexual lust and performance, a small pilot study in patients on antidepressant medication (SRI) for a minimum of 6 weeks was performed in Denver, Colorado during 1996/97.
 Although a small sample size, this study gave statistically significant results.
 It is believed that the increase in serotonin levels was enough to induce a sense of happiness (Ref 5)

 At the same time, an animal study was performed in Japan in order to study the effects on the sexual behavior of YTE™ in rats.
 The results of this study are consistent with the findings in the human studies – further documenting the findings that YTE™ has a stimulating effect on the sexual desire and behavior. (ref.
 Pre-clinical trials)

 The two Laminine clinical studies on YTE for stress and anti-depressant concluded that YTE selectively improves adaptation to acute stress by normalizing the endocrine and the subjective stress response and that YTE might have a place in the treatment of mood disorders as a supplement to drug treatments used today.
 It can also be stated that YTE™ strengthens the effect of creatine and this may be of value to people exercising and building muscles.
 (The Norwegian Army study also indicated that YTE™ alone gave improvements in muscle strength and restitution time.)